 What have you stopped doing for your customers?

 Was it was too expensive?

-Were you were trying to make up lost revenue?
+Were you trying to make up lost revenue?

 Did it take too much time?

-Unless you’re looking at that, you may be pushing customers out your doors and into the arms of an online retailer or other competitor.
+Unless you’re looking at that, you may be pushing customers out your doors and into the arms of an online retailer or other competitors.

 Here’s what they said:

-They lowered quality items.
+They lowered the quality of items.
 “A supplier I used specialized in excellent quality sterling silver and then stopped carrying it; they said that they felt it was too expensive.
-They now offer lower quality goods and I no longer order from them.” - Donna Wasilewski
+They now offer lower quality goods, and I no longer order from them.” - Donna Wasilewski

 They made me feel unimportant.
 “They sent me a card on my birthday and staff always welcomed me by name - now it isn't important to learn their regulars’ names.” - Brenda Stansfield.